kubzzz/5LIU0_BalanceRobot/README.md

 https://github.com/kubzzz/5LIU0_BalanceRobot.git

 ### 3: Copy the models in gazebo folder
-navigate to repository home folder (5LIU0_BalanceRobot)
+if it is your first time running gazebo you might need to start it up first before it makes .gazebo/ folder. navigate to repository home folder (5LIU0_BalanceRobot)
 ```
 cp -r Gazebo/balance_robot/ $HOME/.gazebo/models/